gwen-interpreter/gwen/README.md

 shared a [web engine](https://github.com/gwen-interpreter/gwen-web) that you can download and use to automate web application testing and robotic web activities.
-[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) can be used to capture automation bindings and map 'declarative' feature steps to 'imperative' engine steps that perform operations.
+[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) can be used to define automation bindings and compose [step definitions](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features#composable-step-definitions) that map 'declarative' feature steps to 'imperative' engine steps to perform operations.

 ### Current Status